ceph/ceph/doc/rbd/rbd-windows.rst

   up using incorrect disks after rebooting the host, which is an important security concern.
 This issue also affects iSCSI and Fibre Channel disks.

-There are a few possible ways of avoding this Hyper-V limitation:
+There are a few possible ways of avoiding this Hyper-V limitation:

 * use an NTFS/ReFS partition to store VHDX image files instead of directly attaching the RBD image.
 This may slightly impact the IO performance.